Dacia Sandero: Dacia

+Renault

 Sandero R.S.
 2.0

-In August 2014, Renault Sport CEO Patrice Ratti revealed to the Autocar magazine that a hot hatch R.S. version of Sandero was in the works, following development mules being spotted in early to mid 2015.
-Using the 150 hp-metric 2.0 16v F4R engine, and capable of accelerating from 0 to 100 km/h in 8.0 seconds, the Sandero R.S. is the first Renault Sport vehicle to be manufactured outside France.
+In August 2014, Renault Sport CEO Patrice Ratti revealed to the Autocar magazine that a hot hatch R.S. version of Sandero was in the works.
+Using the 150 hp-metric 2.0 16v F4R engine, and capable of accelerating from 0 to 100 km/h in 8.0 seconds and reaching a top speed of 202km/h (126mph), the Sandero R.S. is the first Renault Sport vehicle to be manufactured outside France.
 It was released in September 2015 in Brazil, different from the normal versions with three types of ECU control: normal, sport and sport+, four disc brakes with ABS, a steering wheel taken from the Clio R.S., electronic stability program and a six speed manual transmission.

 It later came in Mexico on 21 October 2019.

-The Sandero RS is discontinued at the end of 2021 because of Brazilian emissions standards.
+The Sandero RS was discontinued at the end of 2021 because of tighter Brazilian emissions standards.

 Facelift

 The revised Dacia Sandero was released in November 2016 at the 2016 Paris Motor Show.
 On the outside, the facelifted version comes with LED daytime running lights and restyled taillights.
-Dacia has also updated its engine range with a 1.0-litre 3-cylinder petrol that sits in the entry-level trims, replacing the old 1.2-litre unit.
+Dacia has also updated its engine range with a 1.0-litre, three-cylinder petrol that sits in the entry-level trims, replacing the old 1.2-litre unit.

 Another facelift was announced in July 2019, to be introduced for the following model year, but only for the Renault-badged model, produced in Brazil.
 This upgrade brings a slightly revised front end and a more significantly redesigned rear end.
-While the front end is identical with the facelifted Romanian or Moroccan-built Renault Sandero sold in regions outside Latin America, the rear end is majorly revised with the rear tail lights extends to the tailgate.
-This facelift is not sold in Mexico since it was replaced by the Kwid hatchback and therefore the Stepway and R.S. versions of the Sandero are only sold.
+While the front end is identical with the facelifted Romanian or Moroccan-built Renault Sandero sold in regions outside Latin America, the rear end is majorly revised with the rear tail lights extends to the tailgate, just like the Talisman.
+This facelift is not sold in Mexico since it was replaced by the Kwid hatchback and therefore only the Stepway and R.S. versions of the Sandero are sold there.